hpiedcoq/Refine_RCS/README.md

-# Refine_RCS
+﻿# Refine_RCS
-A recipe for OpenRefine, that allow you to collect opensource informations from french companies based on their RCS (National Registry) number.
+A recipe for OpenRefine, that allows you to collect opensource informations from french companies based on their RCS (National Registry) number (9 digits), their SIRET (14 digits) or their VAT number.

-Simply create a new project in Openrefine, copy/paste a list of RCS numbers in Openrefine in the clipboard zone.
+Simply create a new project in Openrefine, copy/paste a list of company numbers in Openrefine in the clipboard zone.

 Then apply the recipe.